max-oehm/vaadin-form-example/README.md

-# Project example for creating a signup form with Vaadin 14+
+# Project example for creating a signup form with Vaadin 19 and hibernate

 This project demonstrates how to create a more complex form using the Vaadin 14+ Java API (Binder).
 The form code can be found in MainView.java.
 In addition, AvatarField.java has an implementation of a custom field.